You can use

 --nsExclude to exclude the

 admin.system.* namespace.
-You cannot migrate any existing user or
+You can't migrate any existing user or

 role information to Atlas.